shenwei356/kmcp/docs/usage.md

 Flags:
   -h, --help                 help for kmcp
-  -i, --infile-list string   file of input files list (one file per line), if given, they are appended to files from cli arguments
+  -i, --infile-list string   ► File of input files list (one file per line).
+If given, they are
+                             appended to files from CLI arguments.
-      --log string           log file
+      --log string           ► Log file.
-  -q, --quiet                do not print any verbose information. you can write them to file with --log -j, --threads int          number of CPUs to use (default 16)
+  -q, --quiet                ► Do not print any verbose information.
+But you can write them to file

-Use "kmcp [command] --help" for more information about a command.
+                             with --log.
+  -j, --threads int          ► Number of CPUs cores to use. (default 16)

 ```